 Assuming that the wife of Thomas Dennis was at least 19 years old when her oldest son John was born in 1677, then she was born before 1655, and she married Thomas Dennis in or before 1677.

-If Jane, born 1655 in Ireland, was the mother of sons John and Samuel Dennis, born in Ireland, and assuming that she died in about 1680, then the younger children of Thomas Dennis: Thomas Dennis, Jr., William, Mary, and Hannah Dennis, were by a second wife who has not been identified.
+If Jane, born 1655 in Ireland, was the mother of sons John and Samuel Dennis, born in Ireland, and assuming that she died in about 1680, then the younger children of Thomas Dennis: Thomas Dennis, Jr.; William; Mary; Rebeckah; and Hannah Dennis were by a second wife who has not been identified.

 In his will made on 1 Jun 1720, Thomas Dennis names children Thomas Dennis, Jr., William Dennis, Mary Dennis, and Hannah Dennis.
 The oldest son of Thomas and Jane Dennis, John Dennis died on 12 Dec 1712 in New Jersey, well before Thomas Dennis, Sr. made his will.
-Presumably, Samuel Dennis, a son born in about 1679, migrated from New Jersey to Orange County, North Carolina before Thomas Dennis, Sr. made his will.
-Regardless, the Will of Thomas Dennis, Sr. does not provide evidence of his relationship to Samuel Dennis.
+The Will of Thomas Dennis, Sr. does not provide evidence of his son Samuel Dennis.
 Assuming that Samuel Dennis was born in 1679, then he was about 41 years old at the death of Thomas Dennis, Sr.

 During the period 1674–1702, New Jersey was governed as two provinces, East Jersey and West Jersey.

 In about 1715, Newton Meeting moved from its site along Newton Creek to Haddonfield and changed its name to Haddonfield Monthly Meeting.